Jason's Tomb: Discovery and research

 The tomb was discovered in 1956 and the authorities in charge of antiquities expropriated the site from its owners in order to preserve it.
 Levi Yizhaq Rahmani excavated it and published his findings in 1967.

 The tomb is considered to date from the time of Alexander Jannaeus (r.
 103–76 BCE).
 A ceramic assemblage found here was dated by one expert, Rachel Bar-Nathan, to no later than the 31 BC Judea earthquake, a date not readily accepted by everyone.
 Coins found at the site date to the first third of the first century CE.
 The tomb was finally blocked in 30/31 CE.

 Description

 The building consists of a courtyard and a single Doric column decorating the entrance to the burial chamber, topped with a reconstructed pyramid-shaped roof.
 Among the carved inscriptions in Greek and Aramaic is one that laments the deceased Jason: "A powerful lament make for Jason, son of P... (my brother) peace ... who hast built thyself a tomb, Elder rest in peace."
+The individuals buried at the cave appear to represent three generations of a wealthy Jerusalemite family.

 Another inscription states that Jason sailed to the coast of Egypt.
 Inside the cave are eight burial niches.
 To make room for additional burials the bones were later removed to the charnel space in front.